 RNANT/NU VOLUNTEER OPPORTUNITIES

-Nursing holds the privilege of being a self-regulating profession under the guidelines of the NT Nursing Profession Act (2003) and the NU Nursing Act (1998).
-The RNANT/NU is the professional association of registered nurses and nurse practitioners within the Northwest Territories and Nunavut that upholds these guidelines for the protection of the public.
-Mandated by the Acts, the RNANT/NU is required to establish committees supported by volunteer members to guide the profession of nursing in our jurisdictions.
+Nursing holds the privilege of being a self-regulating profession under the guidelines of the NWT Nursing Profession Act (2003) and the NU Nursing Act (1998).
+RNANT/NU is the professional Association of registered nurses and nurse practitioners within the Northwest Territories and Nunavut that upholds these guidelines for the protection of the public.
+Mandated by the Acts, RNANT/NU is required to establish committees supported by volunteer members to guide the profession of nursing in our jurisdictions.

 |Board of Directors||Education Advisory Committee|